posh egg and chips

 So all in all, its a much more delicate version of this greasy spoon classic.

-(or, if you are Mr Truffle, just ruin its poshness by adding a tin of baked beans)
+- (or, if you are Mr Veggie, just ruin its poshness by adding a tin of baked beans)